 Every association wants active members.
 A membership platform opromotes interaction and simplifies communication within the association.
-For this to succeed, you need to understand the user life cycle in member platforms.
+For this to succeed, you need to understand the user life cycle in membership platforms.

-Associations in the digital era – How a member platform can help
+Associations in the digital era – How a membership platform can help

 But such platforms rarely spring to life by themselves.
 The key to sustainable member activity is a profound understanding of their needs and challenges at any point in the user life cycle.
 New users will login for other reasons than regular users or even power users.

 6 phases of the User Life Cycle on Membership Platforms